underscoredotspace/ng-cleantoast/README.md

 <ct-toasts></ct-toasts>
 ````

-### CSS - Placement of Toasts
+#### Placement CSS
-It's convention that  toasts will pop up over the top of some other content, but not blocking anything important.
+It's convention that a toast pops up above some other content, but not blocking anything important.
 In the demo, the `ct-toasts` element has fixed positioning and uses a very high `z-index`.

-If you follow this pattern, the initial `height` of `ct-toasts` should be `0`, and `max-height` should be no more than the view height (minus any `top` amount) to prevent a scrollbar appearing unnecessarily.
+If you follow this pattern, the initial `height` of `ct-toasts` should be `0`, and `max-height` should be no more than the view height (minus any `top` amount).
+This prevents a scrollbar appearing unnecessarily.
 This example shows top-right placement of the toasts:

 ````css
 .ct-toasts {